aleshaleksey/fansys23/01-quick-start.md

 - Swashbuckler and martial artists would probably both benefit from "[flurry](06-abilities.md#flurry)".

 ___
-### Leveling up
+### Levelling up

-Leveling up, strangely enough, is quite easy, if not for the agony of choice.
+Levelling up, strangely enough, is quite easy, if not for the agony of choice.
 Each time a character levels up it gains:

 + 1 HP
 + 3 dice points to share between gaining SP dice and MP dice.